Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 - :class:`discord.Interaction.guild` - the guild it was invoked in, if any
 - :class:`discord.Interaction.user` - the user or member who invoked the command

-When it comes to responding to an interaction, by sending a message or otherwise, the methods from :attr:`.Interaction.response` need to be used.
+Attributes like these and others are a given, however when it comes to responding to an interaction, by sending a message or otherwise, the methods from :attr:`.Interaction.response` need to be used.

-A response needs to occur within 3 seconds, otherwise an interaction fails with this error on Discord:
+A response needs to occur within 3 seconds, otherwise this message pops up on Discord in red:

 .. image:: /images/guide/app_commands/interaction_failed.png